alfurka/alfurka.github.io/_posts/2018-03-02-first-post.md

 image: /img/hello_world.jpeg
 ---

 Hello!
 My name is Ali Furkan.
 I will start to share my knowledge and experiences from here.
 I actually have a very long experience in blogging but had paused for a long time.
-It feels weird to restart blogging :smiley:
+It feels weird to restart blogging :)

 Anyway, I should talk about myself a little.
 I am an economist, or rather an economist student to be honest, currently a master student at Istanbul Technical University.
 My professional research interests are: econometrics and microeconomic theory.
 The sub-research fields can be listed as: machine learning, individual preferences and demand systems, big data, and so on.